Chart Color Schemes

 Population growth drivers in St Ives are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population of St Ives (NSW) statistical area (Lv2) is around 19,433.
-This reflects a growth of 1,049 people since the 2021 Census, which reported a population of 18,384.
-The change was inferred from AreaSearch's estimate of 19,396 residents following examination of ABS' latest ERP data release (June 2024) and validation of 104 new addresses since the Census date.
-This results in a density ratio of 1,359 persons per square kilometer, above national averages assessed by AreaSearch.
-St Ives's growth rate of 5.7% since the 2021 census exceeded the SA3 area's rate of 4.3%.
-Overseas migration was the primary driver of population gains in recent periods.
+Based on ABS population updates and new addresses validated by AreaSearch, as of Feb 2026, St Ives's population is estimated at around 19,433.
+This reflects an increase of 1,049 people (5.7%) since the 2021 Census, which reported a population of 18,384.
+The change was inferred from AreaSearch's resident population estimate of 19,396 following examination of ABS' latest ERP data release in June 2024 and an additional 106 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,359 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+St Ives's growth of 5.7% since the 2021 census exceeded the SA3 area's 4.3%, making it a growth leader in the region.
+Overseas migration was primarily responsible for population gains during recent periods.

 Frequently Asked Questions - Population